Virginia Tech Postdoctoral Association Leadership

 College of Agricultural and LIfe Sciences

-He is now an Assistant Professor at the University of California, Riverside.
+Chandrasegaran is now an assistant professor at the University of California, Riverside.

 Mars Mason